Stanford Energy is brought to you by the Precourt Institute for Energy

 De Chalendar is working with other universities to similarly electrify and optimize their heating systems.
 Meanwhile, other graduate students have separate research projects based on the unique system, said Joseph Stagner, Stanford’s executive director of sustainability and energy management.

 “Stanford isn’t just a university.
 It’s a living laboratory as well,” Stagner said.
 “We’ve shown how decarbonizing the heating sector is both possible and economical through clean electrification.
 We’re happy that other entities can use this information to improve their own energy systems.”

 This research has implications for public policies and the electricity rates charged to customers.

 “We need to start recognizing the value of community solutions coupled with abundant solar power on the grid, thermal storage capacity, and carbon pricing in rates,” said Dian Grueneich, a former commissioner with the California Public Utilities Commission and an affiliate of Stanford’s Precourt Institute.
 Grueneich was not involved in the study.

-This research was supported by Stanford’s Global Climate & Energy Project and a State Grid Graduate Student Fellowship through Stanford’s Bits & Watts initiative.
+This research was supported by Stanford’s Global Climate & Energy Project and a graduate student fellowship through Stanford’s Bits & Watts initiative.